 At a present day, two consensus mechanisms are commonly used:

-- Proof-of-work - original consensus mechanism, which is used by Bitcoin and Ethereum.
+- Proof-of-work - original consensus mechanism, which is currently used by Bitcoin and was used by Ethereum.
 It’s highly criticized for its inefficiency - processing of new transactions requires “mining”, which is a highly computationally intensive process.
 Because of this, graphic cards became an endangered species.
 Another disadvantage - cost of transactions is very high and processing speed is also quite slow.

 - Proof-of-stake - newer consensus mechanism, which doesn’t require significant processing power (and graphic cards).
 Processing of transactions is usually called “validation”.
 Newer chains, like NEAR, use it.
-Ethereum is also currently in a process of switching to this model.
+Ethereum switched to Proof-of-stake (PoS) mechanism in September 2022.
 Transactions are usually much cheaper and processing speed is faster.

 At this point, we should have enough knowledge to proceed to the next chapter - choosing the best blockchain to build dApps.